google/google-ctf/infrastructure/kctf/walkthrough/google-cloud.md

 Anyway, hopefully by now the cluster is already created and we can continue with the walkthrough.

+If you are curious and have some more time, take a look at this [kCTF introduction](introduction.md), which includes a quick 8 minutes summary of what is kCTF and how it interacts with Kubernetes.

 # Step 2 - Create a challenge
 Now that we have a cluster setup, we need to create a challenge.